Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Method

-During training, our method is supervised with multi-view calibrated video streams $\mathbf{V}_c=\{\mathbf{I}_{c,t}\}$, where ${c\in[1,\dots,C]}$ is the camera index and $\mathbf{I}_{c,t}$ is the image from camera $c$ at frame $t$.
-We obtain a foreground segmentation mask $\mathbf{M}_{c,t}$ for each video frame \cite{lin2021real}.
+During training, our method is supervised with multi-view calibrated video streams $\mathbf{V}_c=\{\mathbf{I}_{c,t}\}$, where ${c\in\{1,\dots,C\}}$ is the camera index and $\mathbf{I}_{c,t}$ is the image from camera $c$ at frame $t$.
+We obtain a foreground mask $\mathbf{M}_{c,t}$ for each video frame \cite{lin2021real}.
+The coarse human mesh and 3D skeletons can be obtained with multi-view pose tracking~\cite{easymocap}.
 The input 3D skeletons drive the LBS model to obtain posed human meshes used to extract texture maps from the multi-view images~\cite{alldieck2018video}.
-These texture maps are used during training only.
-At inference time, they are predicted by a V2V~\cite{wang2018vid2vid} network in a similar way to Neural Actor \cite{liu2021neural}.
+These texture maps are used during training to learn pose-dependent deformations on the implicit human model.
+At inference time, a V2V~\cite{wang2018vid2vid} network predicts texture maps from posed normal maps~\cite{liu2021neural}.